(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 CD'S OR CERTIFICATES OF DEPOSIT--Interest-earning

 deposits in a bank.
-In Wall Street Raider, all cash of players
+In earlier versions of Wall Street Raider,

-at all times in CD's, earning interest quarterly.
-It is
+be fully invested at all times in CD's, earning interest quarterly.

-cash to spend the money.
-The "CD Rate" is the rate of interest
+must pay interest on, at the "CD Rate."
+The "CD Rate" is the rate

-players and companies earn on their cash, and is the rate that
+of interest players and companies earn on their cash, and is the

 CALL OPTION--An option to buy a stock at a specified